Our Best Make-Ahead Tips for Your Easiest Thanksgiving Yet

 Another option is to make mashed potato casserole, which delivers a golden crust that’s hiding silky-smooth goodness underneath.
 The potato mixture can be made and refrigerated up to two days ahead of time.
 Then all you need to do is pop the pan in the oven an hour before dinner is served.

-Get the recipe: Make-Ahead Mashed Potato Casserole
+Get a recipe: Make-Ahead Mashed Potato Casserole

 I like to drown everything with turkey gravy, so I want to make sure there’s enough of it to go around and that it’s perfect.
 You can make it without drippings or roast a few turkey pieces to achieve both homemade stock and drippings to make the gravy, and then freeze it.
 The frozen gravy can be thawed in the fridge overnight, then reheated over low heat, whisking to smooth out any separation.